 - 18.1.
-Prior to construction of a new RGE room or remodeling of an existing RGE room - 18.1.1. the appropriate CRE, or qualified designee, shall perform shielding analysis of the design to ensure the rooms meet the requirements for exposure to members of the public - 18.1.2. any design document for shielding shall require acceptable approval by the

-- 18.2.
-During construction of a new RGE room or remodeling of an existing RGE room: - 18.2.1. the project manager shall keep the CRE informed of the status of the project and obtain approval for any changes that may affect shielding (and) - 18.2.2. the CRE, or qualified designee, shall review, as necessary, the construction to ensure shielding is being installed in accordance with the design specifications - 18.3.
-After construction, but prior to use of a new RGE room or remodeling of an existing RGE room: - 18.3.1. the CRE or qualified designee shall perform all necessary surveys to ensure the room meets the requirements for exposure to members of the public (and) - 18.3.2. if applicable, room safety feature evaluation testing (e.g., interlocks, remote visuals)
+Prior to construction of a new RGE room or remodeling of an existing RGE room: - 18.1.1.
+The appropriate CRE, or qualified designee, shall perform shielding analysis of the design to ensure the rooms meet the requirements for exposure to members of the public; and - 18.1.2.
+Any design document for shielding shall require acceptable approval by the appropriate CRE or qualified designee prior to start of construction. - 18.2.
+During construction of a new RGE room or remodeling of an existing RGE room: - 18.2.1.
+The project manager shall keep the CRE informed of the status of the project and obtain approval for any changes that may affect shielding; and - 18.2.2.
+The CRE, or qualified designee, shall review, as necessary, the construction to ensure shielding is being installed in accordance with the design specifications. - 18.3.
+After construction, but prior to use of a new RGE room or remodeling of an existing RGE room: - 18.3.1.
+The CRE or qualified designee shall perform all necessary surveys to ensure the room meets the requirements for exposure to members of the public; and - 18.3.2.
+If applicable, room safety feature evaluation testing (e.g., interlocks, remote visuals).